ReaperOAK/KCAdashboard/public/api/endpoints/resources/docs.md

-  share-with-student.php  # Share a resource with a student unbookmark.php          # Remove a bookmark from a resource upload.php              # Upload a new resource
+  share-with-student.php  # Share a resource with a student unbookmark.php          # Remove a bookmark from a resource upload.php              # Upload a new resource SecureFileViewer.js     # Secure React component for inline viewing of PDF and image resources UploadsViewerPage.js    # Page for /uploads/view/:resourceId?type=pdf|img route, renders SecureFileViewer
 ```

 ---

 ## File Explanations

+- **SecureFileViewer.js**
+  Secure React component for inline viewing of PDF and image resources.
+Fetches files via the backend API with authentication.

 - **bookmark.php**
   Bookmarks a resource for a user, allowing quick access later.

 - **download.php**
   Handles downloading of resource files by authorized users.
+Enforces resource-level access control: only the resource owner, admins, or users with whom the resource is shared (directly, via batch, or classroom) can download.
+Returns 403 Forbidden if access is denied.

 - **get-all.php**
   Retrieves all resources available in the system.